lexibank/tlopo/out/vol3/chapter9.md

 POc _&ast;baReko_ or perhaps _&ast;beta_ may have denoted _Artocarpus camansi_ or a particular breadfruit cultivar or, for example, the cooked breadfruit, but these possibilities remain speculations.

 Scattered areas - many North New Guinea languages on New Britain, scattered languages in the islands of the Papuan Tip area, much of Central and South Vanuatu, and Micronesia - have a breadfruit term other than _&ast;kuluR_~_&ast;kunuR_ and _&ast;baReko_.
-Two of these, POc(?) _&ast;beta_ and Proto Remote Oceanic _&ast;maRi_, are sufficiently widespread to warrant mention.
+Two of these, POc(?) _&ast;beta_ and PROc _&ast;maRi_, are sufficiently widespread to warrant mention.

 POc (?) _&ast;beta_ has a more restricted distribution: its reflexes occur in the New Georgia group, within SE Solomonic only in Gela, and in North-Central Vanuatu.
 This distribution requires that it be reconstructed for POc.
 The fact that its only non-Eastern Oceanic reflexes are in Nduke and Roviana in New Georgia in the northwest Solomons raises the possibility that _&ast;beta_ is a PEOc term that has been borrowed westward, but there is no other evidence I know of for Eastern Oceanic loans in New Georgia.

-A fourth term, Proto Remote Oceanic _&ast;maRi_ 'breadfruit', is limited to South Vanuatu, Micronesian and Polynesian, but [Geraghty](../sources/Geraghty2004) ([2004](../sources/Geraghty2004): 88) attributes Polynesian reflexes of the form _mei_ (presumably for †_mai_ or †_mal_) to borrowing, presumably from a Micronesian source.
+A fourth term, PROc _&ast;maRi_ 'breadfruit', is limited to South Vanuatu, Micronesian and Polynesian, but [Geraghty](../sources/Geraghty2004) ([2004](../sources/Geraghty2004): 88) attributes Polynesian reflexes of the form _mei_ (presumably for †_mai_ or †_mal_) to borrowing, presumably from a Micronesian source.
 Again the distribution requires an explanation, this time because it is bipartite, but I can provide none.

 <table id="3-9-4-None-283-POc-kulur-a">
 <tr>